geshan/public-speaking/README.md

 ## Speaker Bio

-Geshan is a seasoned software engineer, with more than a decade of software engineering experience.
+Geshan is a seasoned software engineer, with more than 14 years of software engineering experience.
 Currently, in Sydney, Australia serving Simply Wall St. as a senior software engineer.
 He has a keen interest in REST architecture, microservices and servereless.
 He has spoken at tech conferences in 4 continents.
 He is actively involved with the developer community in his hometown Kathmandu, Nepal.
 He blogs